csgo-league/csgo-league-bot/README.md

 ## Setup (Linux)
 1. First you must have a bot instance to run this script on.
 Follow the discord.py tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set one up.
 Be sure to invite it to a server to use it.

-   * The permissions integer necessary is `17067072`.
+   * The necessary OAuth2 invite permission scopes integer is `17067072`.

 2. Setup and get an API token for the CS:GO League [web API](https://github.com/csgo-league/csgo-league-web) along with the host base URL.